mcmeeking/www.mcmk.in/content/posts/building-a-home-lab-1/index.md

 ---
 title: "Building a Homelab: Part 1"
-subtitle: ""
 date: 2020-04-28
-author: "James McMeeking"
-authorLink: "mailto:james@mcmk.in"
+toc: true
 description: A beginner's guide to bulding a home-lab, using cheap hardware and free and open-source tools.

-draft: false
-toc: true

-ProjectLevel: Beginner
-ProjectTime: 2 hour

-featuredImage: images/building-a-home-lab-1/featured.jpg

 tags:
   - ubuntu
   - kvm